Entering and exiting trades

 def __init__(self): super().__init__() print('initiated the strategy class')

-There are cases where you need to tell Jesse to perform a task right before terminating (like finishing the backtest simulation).
-Examples of a such a task would be to log a value, or save a machine learning model.
+There are cases where you need to tell Jesse to perform a task right before terminating.
+Examples of such a task would be to log a value or save a machine learning model.

 You could say

 terminate is the opposite of the __init__ method in a Jesse strategy.